oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - [Hello MELD application series](#hello-meld-series)

-    Simple applications are useful for both helping new developers to use a system, and also to support testing.
+    Simple sample applications are useful for both helping new developers to use a system, and also to support testing.

 - [Value of part-time technical expertise](#value-of-part-time-technical-expertise)

-    For projects that don't justify a full-time software developer, having occasional but ongoing access to software engineering expertise can be useful, both for the project itself, and also for capacity building.
+    For projects that don't justify a full-time software developer, having occasional but ongoing access to software engineering expertise can be useful, both for the project itself, and also for capacity building within the project.

 ## Recommendations